UWPCE-PythonCert/PythonCertDevel/_sources/modules/BasicPython.rst.txt

 .. nextslide::

-Any python object can be printed (though it might not be pretty...)
+Any Python object can be printed (though it might not be pretty...)

 .. code-block:: ipython